Selenephose/AM-Autonomous-Morphology/README.md

-# AM-Autonomous-Morphology
-A research-grade experimental cognitive agent that learns internal world models, abstracts latent representations, and forms reusable skills through imagination-based planning.
+AM (Autonomous Morphology) is a research-grade experimental cognitive agent designed to study how autonomous systems can self-organize internal world models, abstract latent representations, and form reusable skills through interaction, prediction, and internal optimization.

-The project explores how agents can self-organize abstract representations and reusable behavioral structures through interaction, curiosity, and internal prediction error.
+This project explores how agents can construct internal representations of their environment, compress sensory experience into latent abstractions, and develop reusable behavioral structures through curiosity-driven learning and counterfactual evaluation.

+Research Focus

 This repository serves as a research sandbox for studying:

-• Latent abstraction learning
+Latent abstraction learning
-• Predictive world modeling
+Predictive world modeling
-• Counterfactual planning
+Counterfactual planning and imagination
-• Skill emergence and reuse
+Skill emergence and reuse
-• Self-organizing cognitive structures
+Self-organizing cognitive structures
+Curiosity-driven exploration

+Internal representation compression

+Long-Term Goal

-The long-term goal is to investigate how complex adaptive behavior can arise from simple learning primitives.
+The long-term goal of AM is to investigate how complex adaptive behavior can arise from simple learning primitives, and how scalable cognitive architectures can be constructed without hard-coded symbolic reasoning.
+AM is not a benchmark model; it is an evolving research organism.

+Repository Structure

+core/        Core cognitive kernels and learning systems envs/        Training and simulation environments experiments/ Runnable experiments and ablations analysis/    Metrics, plots, and evaluation tools docs/        Design notes and architecture documents

+Status

+Active research / Experimental